mattcasmith/backutil/README.md

 #### Testing and limitations

-Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last month or so using a Windows scheduled task to run the utility on a weekly basis.
+Aside from all the testing that comes naturally during the development process, I have been using Backutil to back up my personal files for the last few months using a Windows scheduled task to run the utility on a weekly basis.
 My configuration performs incremental backups on a five-file rotation and so far has worked without a hitch, to a level where I occasionally even forgot it was running.

 One slight limitation, which will be improved with <a href="#future-development">future development</a>, is the speed of the backup process.
 My current backups include around 83GB of data (about 50GB once compressed), and the initial "big" backup can take a couple of hours to run.
 For this reason, I recommend using Backutil to back up a focused set of directories rather than your whole hard drive, at least for the moment.